Favero ASSIOMA Review – Longterm Report

 Edit: A personal area of concern for me in this Assioma Review WAS oval/elliptical chainrings.
 With the April 2018 firmware, this concern goes away.

-It seems sensible to me that most of us should rely on one technology that is readily transferable between our bikes.
-If you have the money you might go for the Powertap or Garmin alternatives and if you are in need of super-accuracy and super-consistency then there might be a better choice for a power meter located elsewhere on the bike.
+It seems sensible that most of us should rely on one readily transferable technology between our bikes.
+You might use the Powertap or Garmin alternatives if you have the money.
+If you need super-accuracy and super-consistency, then there might be a better choice for a power meter located elsewhere on the bike.

 For very many of us the ASSIOMA are a very convincing ‘buy’ – in my opinion.

-DISCOUNTED LINKS IMMEDIATELY BELOW: These should be the cheapest deal you can get (if not it will be VERY close to the cheapest).
+DISCOUNTED LINKS IMMEDIATELY BELOW: These should be the cheapest deal you can get (if not, they will be VERY close to the most affordable).

 >> Current Pricing: link <<